 Snow Peak has been making the GigaPower Auto for a number of years.
 The previous version of this unit had features (great packability, low weight, piezoelectric starter) that are slowly becoming standard.
 The older model, however, was plagued with mediocre fuel efficiency and abysmal boil time.
 The GigaPower Auto 2.0 has that same great feature set, with much-improved boil time and fuel efficiency.

 Boil time is not particularly important to our testers, indeed, one prefers a slightly slower stove because it lets him multitask.
 The GigaPower 2.0 is slightly slower to boil 1 liter of water than the other small canister stoves, but at 5 minutes and 2 seconds, not that much slower.
-All the other stoves in the test, except for the Reactor, were even slower.
+All the other stoves in the test, except for the Reactor and Jetboil Flash, were even slower.

 As with the other small canister stoves, the GigaPower was unable to get water to a rolling boil in the face of an 8 - 10 mph wind.
 In 30 minutes, it only produced small bubbles on the bottom of the pot.
 Our testers are not put off by the wind so long as they could place the stove behind some kind of windbreak.
 Snow Peak sells an aftermarket windscreen for the GigaPower.
 It offers some wind protection and also helps reflect heat up at the pot.